 This track offers courses that study the evolutionary process of modern Japan.
 In particular, it enables students to examine the historical relationships of Japan with other countries, including Korea, China, Russia, and the U.S. Its courses study conflict as well as the efforts to achieve peace in Japan and East Asia.
 The multinationality and diverse background of IUJ students provide a unique opportunity to undertake such studies.

 5. All courses in English, but a great chance to learn Japanese

-Our faculty members have accumulated vast teaching and research experience within and also outside Japan.
+Our faculty members have accumulated vast teaching and research experience within and also outside of Japan.
 They have been receiving research grants and have published extensively.
-Our faculty members have a unique ability to engage in interdisciplinary teaching and research in relation to peace, conflict and development related issues Faculty members work closely with students when they write their theses normally in the final year.
-Students benefit from the careful and professional supervision offered by faculty members in the advanced seminars which are conducted in that final year .
+Our faculty members have a unique ability to engage in interdisciplinary teaching and research in relation to peace, conflict, and development related issues Faculty members work closely with students when they write their theses normally in the final year.
+Students benefit from the careful and professional supervision offered by faculty members in the advanced seminars which are conducted in that final year.

 6. Access to internet resources

 Students have access to an efficient campus-wide LAN (Local Area Network) that is linked 24 hours a day to the global Internet, for collecting information from a variety of sources.

 7. Additional language support to students with weak English skills